Recovering Damages for Internal Trauma in Ada, OK

 Cardiac Injuries

-Cardiac injury produces cardiac issues.
+Cardiac injury can cause arrhythmias and other complications.
 Tamponade requires immediate intervention.

 Aortic Injury